Nickchapman3773/Uranium-Fever/README.md

 - B42 True Learning - Adds contextual lean when aiming out from corners.
 - Enhanced Movement - A complete movement overhaul and expansion, featuring bug fixes, diagonal movement, enhanced sprinting, enhanced sneaking, animated prone framework, and new animations.
 - Modern Stagger Animations - A complete replacement for stagger animations made through motion capture.
 Greatly enhances the flow of combat.
-- Simple Attack Reactions - Adds animations to NPCs in response to injury, further enhancing the flow of combat.
+- Simple Attack Reactions - Adds animations to NPCs in response to injury, further enhancing the flow and believability of combat.
 - Ragdolls & Death Throes - Dramatically improves ragdoll behavior to create more realistic pain and death animations.
-- New Vegas Reloaded & Salamand3r's Helios Preset - A custom graphics extender that injects various new shaders and effects into the game.
-Helios utilizes this framework to uniquely and individually customize the aesthetic of each world space and all interiors.
 - Desert Natural Weathers - A complete overhaul of the weather of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weather.
+- Uranium Haze - Utilizes New Vegas Reloaded (NVR), a custom graphics extender that injects various new shaders and effects into the game, to create a full-game aesthetic overhaul.
+Includes unique world-space specific presets and various different interior presets with dynamic day-night cycle based lighting.

 # ![Banner Requirements](https://github.com/user-attachments/assets/c3173a9e-28ff-46d1-afe7-2582220413f8)